 VDE 1000V refers to the rating of tools, including screwdrivers, that are certified by VDE as suitable for use on circuits with up to 1,000 volts AC or 1,500 volts DC.

-These tools are tested up to 10,000 volts AC, so there is a good margin for error built-in.
+These tools are tested up to 10,000 volts AC, so a good margin for error is built-in.

 What are the best electrical screwdrivers?